Hamilton, Victoria: Newspaper

-Hamilton and the surrounding areas is serviced by The Hamilton Spectator, a tri-weekly local newspaper published by the Spectator Observer newspaper group.
+Hamilton and the surrounding areas is serviced by The Hamilton Spectator, a weekly local newspaper published by the Star News Groupnewspaper group.
 Established in 1859 as the Hamilton Courier, it became the Hamilton Spectator and Grange District Advertiser in 1860, and later The Hamilton Spectator.

 Television services

 Local Television is transmitted from Mt Dundas Melville Forest in the VHF Band Channel 5 to 12.
 ABC TV, SBS TV, WIN (Nine), Seven and 10 Regional Victoria (10).
 UHF child sites exist in Coleraine ABC TV only on UHF from McKenrys Hill and Casterton from Seeleys Hill, All Services, which are on UHF.
 All services are DTV-B and require appropriate antenna to receive correctly.
 Unlike capital cities service runs on lower power and requires correct antenna.
 Caravan antenna for travellers might not work well.
 Neither will indoor aerials.

 Radio

 There are two radio stations based in Hamilton: